gbdev/pandocs/src/othermbc.md

 ::: warning To be verified

 Take the following with a grain of salt, as it hasn't been verified on authentic EMS hardware.
+See related github issue to contribute: [#423]( https://github.com/gbdev/pandocs/issues/423).

 :::